7574-sistemas-distribuidos/apache-beam-example/java-direct-and-flink-runner/README.md

 We'll need to start a Flink runner system including Job and Task managers.
 The Job manager will provide a Flink Dashboard which will accept the **jar** bundle to launch the Job.
 The Task managers are slaves which allows horizontal scalability for job running.
 * cd runner && ./run\_runner.sh

+### Running jobs with Flink Dashboard
-Then, we can upload the Job code:
+We can upload the Job code using the dashboard:
 * Go to http://localhost:8081
 * Click on 'Submit new Job'
 * Click on 'Add New'